tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 A branch is an individual series of changes/commits which diverge from the main history of the repository at some point in time.
-All changes made along a branch are completly isolated from those on other branches.
+All changes made along a branch are completely isolated from those on other branches.
 After some point in time, changes made in a disparate branches can be unified through an automatic ``merge`` process (described in detail later in this tutorial).
 In general, the ``Hangar`` branching model is semantically identical ``Git``; Hangar branches